GaluhIdam/New-PLB/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Clone Repository`git clone -b dev https://bitbucket.gmf-aeroasia.co.id/scm/gdo/new-plb.git`
+1. Clone Repository `git clone -b production https://bitbucket.gmf-aeroasia.co.id/scm/gdo/new-plb.git`
 2. go to project folder. `cd new-plb`
 3. Save as the. `env.example` to `.env` and set your database.
 4. `composer install`